pexip/os-python3.13/Doc/library/socket.rst

    , a default reasonable value is chosen.
    *reuse_port* dictates whether to set the :data:`SO_REUSEPORT` socket option.

-   If *dualstack_ipv6* is true and the platform supports it the socket will be able to accept both IPv4 and IPv6 connections, else it will raise :exc:`ValueError`.
+   If *dualstack_ipv6* is true, *family* is :data:`AF_INET6` and the platform supports it the socket will be able to accept both IPv4 and IPv6 connections, else it will raise :exc:`ValueError`.
 Most POSIX platforms and Windows are supposed to support this functionality.
    When this functionality is enabled the address returned by :meth:`socket.getpeername` when an IPv4 connection occurs will be an IPv6 address represented as an IPv4-mapped IPv6 address.